 Fiat, now the owner of Chrysler, has been receiving a considerable chunk of taxpayer cash to help with its vehicle production worldwide.
 The government has ponied over more than $2 billion to the Italian-based auto maker, which it has used to help prop up brands like Dodge, Ram, and Chrysler here in the states.
 The company has come out to say that the survival and performance of its American brands are crucial to success, as it hopes revamps to its Jeep and Alfa Romeo lineups help on the bottom line.

-Fiat has received 96 subsidies to bring their total up to $2.06 billion, and it’s obvious that the government sees the importance of helping the company prop up its American businesses.
+Fiat has received 96 subsidies to bring its total up to $2.06 billion, and it’s obvious that the government sees the importance of helping the company prop up its American businesses.
 With several production plants and dealerships operating across the U.S., hopefully it turns out to be a worthwhile investment.

 5. Ford — $2.52 Billion